AkinyiFO/AkinyiFO/README.md

 ✨ :balloon: ✨
 - 🔭 I’m currently working on **keeping up with** developing Android Apps in Kotlin and Spring Boot.

-- 🌱 I’m currently learning Jetpack Compose and AWS Cloud Architecture.
+- 🌱 I’m currently learning AWS Solutions Architect Associate.

 - 👯 I’m looking to collaborate on Android Development in Kotlin.